Chapter 4:

 “Sure, sure, no problem.
 New friend?”

-“Yeah…I guess.”
-Amala had already zonked out in the car.
+“Yeah…in a way.”
+Amala had already zonked out in the backseat.
 The driver took notice and kept his voice down with his next question.

 “There a reason you ditched the one from before?”